kaitlynnewsad/Weather-App/README.md

 # Weather App

 Created a website that when you enter a name of a city will give the current temperature, type of weather, and the high and low temperature for the day.
+Also, will give your the date.
 I used an API key from OpenWeather to get the weather data.
 I used HTML, CSS, and JavaScript to create the weather app.

 Picture of Website: